-Both American Alloy Fabrications and TVI Valves created pop ups on their homepage communicating their business response to the pandemic.
+Both American Alloy Fabricators and TVI Valves created pop ups on their homepage communicating their business response to the pandemic.
 They ensure the website visitor immediately — and clearly — understands the supply chain impacts and commitment to employee and customer safety.

 If prospects are searching for partners to supply critical supplies, a pop up on your homepage with the right information immediately lets them know what to expect.
 Remember to add options for your website visitors to contact you.

 Paulson Manufacturing is a manufacturer of personal protective equipment and keeps their blog and online product catalog up to date with detailed information about their critical goods, their response to the coronavirus pandemic, and how their business is directly helping to combat the outbreak.